 Coming out of the pandemic, investing in real estate is one of the best moves to make.
 Inflation is picking up.
 Therefore, you want to own a real asset that inflates with inflation while the cost of debt whittles away.

 My favorite way to invest in real estate is through Fundrise, the pioneer of private eREITs.
-I’ve personally invested $810,000 in real estate crowdfunding to diversify and earn income 100% passively.
+I've personally invested $954,000 in real estate crowdfunding to diversify and earn income 100% passively. $270,000 of my investment is in Fundrise.

-Another fantastic platform is CrowdStreet, which focuses on individual real estate opportunities in 18-hour cities.
+If you are an accredited investor, another fantastic platform is CrowdStreet.
+It focuses on individual real estate opportunities in 18-hour cities.
 18-hour cities tend to have lower valuations, higher yields, and faster growth.
 Both platforms are free to sign p and explore.

 Owning rental properties and public REITs are also a great way to profit from inflation.
 However, rental properties require maintenance and time.
 Publicly traded REITs can often be more volatile than stocks.